 Implementation: We implemented GPA into AbiWord, a sophisticated word processor with a code base of hundreds of thousands lines of C code.
-Our implementation was straight-forward.
+Our implementation was straightforward.
 We added code at the beginning of the AbiWord event handler to implement the GPA technique.
 The X11-server assigns a time-stamp to each new user event such as mouse click or key-stroke.
 We extracted this time-stamp t and used gettimeofday to determine the execution start time t'.
 The parameter β is computed as the difference between t' and t.
-This took only 17 lines of C code while setting timers and invoking the Chameleon interface took 23 lines of C code.
+This took only 17 lines of C code.
+The rest of the modifications involved setting timers and invoking the Chameleon interface to modify the CPU speed when each timer expires, which took 23 lines of C code.
 In all, the implementation of GPA took only 40 lines of C code-a fairly modest change.